dao-envelop/ethglobal-private-wallet/README.md

 # Private Wallet - ETHGlobal Hackmoney2026
 Backed with Uniswap V4 position
+## Disclaimer
+!!!!!
+This is Demo Solution for educational purposes ONLY   !!!!!
+ So you have to do your own research  before use in production despite it fully work.
+Please note the unlimited slippage and so on.

+## Key property of this design

+Assets are not held at the user’s EOA.
+Instead, funds are deposited into a **Uniswap v4 liquidity position** , where they continuously earn yield as a liquidity provider.

+This custody model renders address-level freezes enforced by centralized stablecoin issuers ineffective, because no assets reside on the owner’s address that can be directly blacklisted or seized.

+Fund transfers from this “wallet” are executed within a single atomic transaction using account abstraction, based on the **Uniswap Calibur** solution.

+Within this transaction (which can be submitted by any relayer possessing a valid owner signature), the following steps occur atomically:

+- A temporary, single-use proxy smart wallet is deployed
+- The required portion of liquidity is withdrawn from the Uniswap v4 position to the proxy wallet
+- The withdrawn assets are swapped on Uniswap into a single target asset
+- The target asset is transferred to the recipient address

 ## Deploy Factory And ProxyWallet Implementation
 ```shell
 $ # Deploy in BSC